dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 Note that this is NOT the same as `salesforce.com -> try for free`. **You will need a developer account to use this tutorial**.
 You can use a webmail email address to sign up if you wish, rather than your company one.

-(we emphasize this a lot but on of the most common reasons for `My integration to Salesforce doesn’t work` is that the account being used is not a developer one).
+(we emphasize this a lot but one of the most common reasons for `My integration to Salesforce doesn’t work` is that the account being used is not a developer one).

 Once you have a salesforce developer account, log in to check it – you’ll get to something like this: